Wouldn’t it be great…

-So let’s look at 14 of the best VSTs I’ve found which are totally convincing to my ears!
+So let’s look at 14 of the Best Orchestra Plugins I’ve found which are totally convincing to my ears!

 East West Quantum Leap Symphonic Orchestra

-Quantum Leap pianos was a cut above the rest in terms of natural-sounding pianos and truly remarkable ambience and tone for their pieces.
+Quantum Leap pianos was a cut above the rest in terms of natural-sounding piano’s and genuinely remarkable ambience and tone for their pieces.

 Now is the Symphonic Orchestra.
 I expected great things from this VST when I opened it and…